 Low registration barrier

-Foreign businesses or individuals can establish a 100% corporation in Malta.
+International businesses or individuals can establish a 100% corporation in Malta.
 A corporation must also have a minimum of €245 in paid-up capital to register, and there is a nominal registration fee.
-Malta has emerged as an attractive location for company formation by foreign investors due to its low entry barriers for company registration.
+Malta has emerged as an attractive location for company formation by global investors due to its low entry barriers for company registration.